judytuna/ipfs-multido/README.md

  ### meta app ideas

- - list-maker: a GUI for setting up your own multido!
+ - list-maker: a GUI for setting up your own multido! requires no coding and no dev tool use
    - name of thing (books, video games, birds)
    - num stages
    - stage names
+ - a list cloner, like github's "fork this" button
+   - on the corner
+   - copy the whole thing, even the data (i guess)
+   - field with new url name
+   - it performs the `fetch` operation on the url hyper://newurlname and uploads it to hyper
+   - edit code in the dev tools like usual

  ### out of scope